Being fat sucks.

 How to Start Counting Calories

-I wholeheartedly advice you to start counting your calories today.
+I wholeheartedly advise you to start counting your calories today.

 Get a kitchen scale and start weighing the food you eat.